Working Principle and Development of Magnetic Sensors

 Ⅱ Working principle of magnetic sensors

-The working principle of the magnetic sensor is by converting the magnetic field into voltage or current information.
-Because the internal operation of the sensor and external components do not require physical contact, the magnetic sensor is ideal for reducing environmental pollution in automotive and industrial environments.
-At the same time, it can also reduce the wear caused by friction between components, thereby reducing equipment maintenance costs.
+The working principle of magnetic sensors involves converting magnetic field information into voltage or current signals.
+Because the internal operation of the sensor and external components do not require physical contact, magnetic sensors are ideal for reducing environmental pollution in automotive and industrial environments.
+At the same time, they can also reduce wear caused by friction between components, thereby reducing equipment maintenance costs.

-Magnetic sensors have a variety of functions, but it should be particularly pointed out that there are two types of sensors that can be widely integrated into other circuits, that is, Hall effect sensors and fluxgate sensors.
+Magnetic sensors have a variety of functions, but it should be particularly noted that there are several types of sensors that can be widely integrated into other circuits, including Hall effect sensors, fluxgate sensors, magnetoresistive sensors (AMR, GMR, TMR), and magneto-inductive sensors.

-Hall effect sensors can reliably operate in various electromagnetic environments and are highly respected and loved by manufacturers.
-Common applications include oil gauges, which are mainly used to detect floats in oil tanks.
-It can also be used for brushless motors to detect rotor position and time the current.
-When the magnetic sensor is integrated with other circuits, the manufacturing process does not require special materials or special processing, which helps reduce design costs.
+Hall effect sensors can reliably operate in various electromagnetic environments and are highly respected by manufacturers.
+Common applications include fuel level gauges, which are mainly used to detect floats in fuel tanks.
+They can also be used in brushless motors to detect rotor position and control current timing.
+When Hall sensors are integrated with other circuits, the manufacturing process does not require special materials or special processing, which helps reduce design costs.
+Modern Hall sensors offer improved sensitivity and can operate at higher temperatures, making them suitable for automotive and industrial applications.

 Hall effect sensor

 Compared with Hall-effect sensors, fluxgate sensors are more sensitive and can detect very subtle changes in the magnetic field.
-Common applications for fluxgate sensors include electronic compasses for ships and aircraft and instruments used by geologists to detect underground structures.
+Common applications for fluxgate sensors include electronic compasses for ships and aircraft, instruments used by geologists to detect underground structures, and space weather monitoring systems.
+Modern fluxgate sensors have achieved significant improvements in noise reduction and power consumption.

 fluxgate sensor